5500 Buena Vista

 Please call us at 913-789-0951 or 1-800-281-0029 to schedule an assessment.

-Schedulers will ask you a series of questions to determine your eligibility and the type of service (in-person, phone, or video) which will best meet your individual needs.
+Schedulers will ask you a series of questions to determine your eligibility and the type of service, in-person or video, is available in your area and will best meet your individual needs.

 Hug a Tree